Desmoplastic small round cell tumours are a rare and highly aggressive primary peritoneal malignancy.

 It is most commonly seen to arise from the pelvic peritoneal cavity, retrovesical or rectouterine space being the most frequent location.
 Tunica vaginalis of the testis is next most common location.

-Peritoneal seeding, lymph nodal involvement, liver and bone metastases are common mode of spread.
+Peritoneal seeding, lymph nodal involvement, liver and bone metastases are a common mode of spread.

 - 1. Thomas R, Rajeswaran G, Thway K et-al. Desmoplastic small round cell tumour: the radiological, pathological and clinical features.
 Insights Imaging.
 2013;4 (1): 111-8. doi:10.1007/s13244-012-0212-x - Free text at pubmed - Pubmed citation